Mark Carney called out Air Canada CEO's English-only condolences after deadly plane crash

 "I’m very disappointed in, as others are, rightly so, in this unilingual message of the CEO of Air Canada.
 It doesn’t matter the circumstances, but particularly in these circumstances."

-The flight was carrying passengers from Montreal to LaGuardia airport, and many of the travellers and crew were French-speaking Canadians.
+The flight was carrying passengers from Montreal to LaGuardia airport, and many of the travellers and crew — including Antoine Forest, one of the two pilots killed — were French-speaking Canadians.

-Forest and Mackenzie Gunther died when the Air Canada Jazz flight they were landing at LaGuardia collided with a fire truck on the runway Sunday evening.
+Forest and fellow pilot Mackenzie Gunther died when the Air Canada Jazz flight they were landing at LaGuardia collided with a fire truck on the runway Sunday evening.

-This isn't the first time Rousseau has got into trouble over his grasp of French.
+This isn't the first time Rousseau has landed in trouble over his grasp of French.
 After he delivered a speech to a business crowd in Montreal in late 2021 that was almost entirely in English, he offended many by pointing out that he'd lived in the city for 14 years without having to speak its majority language.

-Conservative MP Joel Godin, the party's official languages critic, said Wednesday the Air Canada CEO promised to learn French after he took the job.
+Conservative MP Joel Godin, the party's official languages critic, pointed out Wednesday that Air Canada "must respect the official languages (law)."

 Carney said Canadian officials continue to work in close collaboration with their American counterparts to determine how this crash happened.